Nikolas Agrafiotis: Excelsior

 On 31 January 2022, Agrafiotis signed a one-and-a-half-year contract with Excelsior, with an option for an additional year.
 He made his debut for the club on 7 February in a 4–1 league loss to FC Eindhoven, coming off the bench for Reuven Niemeijer in the 75th minute.
 Mostly appearing as a substitute, he would make his first start for the team on 29 April in a league draw against VVV-Venlo, also providing an assist to the late equaliser by Marouan Azarkan.

 Agrafiotis would prove decisive in the playoffs for promotion after Excelsior qualified by finishing sixth in the league table.
 He scored his first goal for the club late in extra time of the first round second leg against Roda JC Kerkrade to secure a 4–2 win on aggregate.
 He scored again on 21 May in a 3–1 win over Heracles Almelo, as they suffered relegation from the Eredivisie for the first time in two decades, and Excelsior advanced to the playoff final.
 Excelsior would eventually win promotion to the Eredivisie after a penalty shoot-out against ADO Den Haag.

 Wehen Wiesbaden

 On 31 January 2024, Agrafiotis signed with Wehen Wiesbaden in German 2.
 Bundesliga.

+St Mirren

+On 30 August 2026, Agrafiotis signed with St Mirren.
+He scored his first goal for the club from the penalty spot in a home league match against Celtic, which St Mirren lost 2–1.